-In a generative enterprise, value is the red thread that unites purpose, vision, strategy, mission, project work, capability expansion, and other business fundamentals.
+In a generative enterprise, value is the red thread that unites intent (what others call purpose or vision), strategy, mission, project work, capability expansion, and other business fundamentals.

 There are three main kinds of value: economic value, conceptual value, and experienced value.